 The burial site of the Earth Goddess Ériu & the Sun God Lugh and as such was regarded as sacred ground.
 Uisneach was seen as a gate to the mythical fifth province, Mide, which held the four more familiar provinces together.
 For centuries, the fifth province was accessed at ‘Aill na Mireann’ (the Stone of Divisions) a sacred, fissured and fragmenting limestone boulder on the south west slope of the Hill.
 Today, it is known as the ‘Catstone’, named so because it resembles a cat watching a mouse.
 It is under the ‘Catstone’ that Ériu is resting.

 The Hill of Uisneach is part of a working farm and on private land so the only access to the Hill is via a guided tour.

-The tours are a 2 hour walk of approx. 3 km.
+Guided tours are available at selected times of the year, and are a 2 hour walk of approx. 3 km.

-The Famous Bealtaine Fire Festival takes place every year in May.
-Next, they will celebrate Samhain in November to celebrate and welcome the dark half of the year.
+The Famous Bealtaine Fire Festival takes place every year in May, while Samhain takes place in November to celebrate and welcome the dark half of the year.